 Cornwall has wild winding roads, powerful winds, tremendous waves, and breathtaking views of the Atlantic.
 A short drive starts in Barnstaple and follows the coast for 76 miles to Newquay.
-En route are such majestic views as Constantine Bay and Bedruthan Steps.
+En route are majestic views of Constantine Bay and Bedruthan Steps.

 For a longer, epic Corwall trip, start in Bude and work down the coast through Tintagel, Padstow, Newquay, St. Agnes, St. Ives, Sennen, Land’s End, Porthcurno, Penzance, St. Michael’s Mount, The Lizard, Falmouth and Eden Project, ending in Fowey.
+Amazing.

 The Cotswolds are a collection of picturesque villages set among green hills, wildflower meadows, and bucolic pastures with grazing sheep.
 The Cotswolds are a taste of classic English countryside.
-There are a number of short drives in the Cotswolds.
-The most frequently recommended short drive is a 30-mile trip down the B4632 from Cheltanham through a number of small towns, including Chipping Camden, to Stratford-upon-Avon.
+There are a number of short drives in the area.
+A favorite short drive is the 30-mile trip down the B4632 from Cheltanham through a number of small towns, including Chipping Camden, to Stratford-upon-Avon.

 One example of a longer drive starts in Bath and ends in Stratford-upon-Avon.
 Along the route are Bath, Tetbury, Painswick, Cirencester, Bibury, Northleach, Burford, The Slaughters, Stow-on-the-Wind, Chipping Camden, Broadway Tower, Broadway, Winchcombe and Stratford-upon-Avon.
 Stay in Bath at one end of the drive and Stratford-upon-Avon at the other.
 It’s pure England.

 The Peak District is made for history buffs.
 Drives through this part of England give you a view of Victorian engineering, stately manors, and genteel living.
-A trip of about 60 miles or so begins in Holmfirth and rambles southward through the Peak District National Park, capturing Snake Pass, Bamford, Chatsworth House and Ashford-in-the-Water, ending in Buxton.
+A trip of about 60 miles begins in Holmfirth and rambles southward through the Peak District National Park.
+Along the way are Snake Pass, Bamford, Chatsworth House, and Ashford-in-the-Water, ending in Buxton.

 Lake District & Northern England

-A longer trip through the Yorkshire Dales starts in Harrogate, then turns west on the B6265 toward Grassington, Arncliffe, Malham and Skipton, then onto the A65 to Ingleton, the B6255 to Hawes, across the Buttertubs Pass, then on to the Tan Hill Inn and Richmond.
+A longer trip through the Yorkshire Dales starts in Harrogate, turns west on the B6265 toward Grassington, Arncliffe, Malham and Skipton, then onto the A65 to Ingleton, the B6255 to Hawes, across the Buttertubs Pass, then on to the Tan Hill Inn and Richmond.

 There are longer drives up and down the coast.
-One such itinerary begins in Newcastle, then moves north through Angel of the North, Tynemouth, Newbiggin-by-the-Sea, Amble, Warkworth, Alnwick, Craster, Low Newton-by-the-Sea, Bamburgh and Holy Island, ending in Berwick-upon-Tweed.
+One begins in Newcastle, then moves north through Angel of the North, Tynemouth, Newbiggin-by-the-Sea, Amble, Warkworth, Alnwick, Craster, Low Newton-by-the-Sea, Bamburgh and Holy Island, ending in Berwick-upon-Tweed.